 A website which has a slow loading speed can force visitors to can leave the website and go back to the search results and then end up visiting your competitor’s website.

-You need to ensure that you have good website speed so that the potential customers do not lose interest and continue browsing your website.
+You need to ensure that you have good website hosting as well as good website speed so that the potential customers do not lose interest and continue browsing your website.
 You will also be able to improve your search engine ranking with good page speed.
 Hope you all have understood Why website speed is important.

 Velocity Consultancy is an integrated Web Design and Web Development Company which delivers high-quality web-based business solutions.
 Our team of professional web designers and developers work towards assisting our clients in generating more leads and whereby increasing their sales, by positioning their business at the top place, even in the most competitive market.